 John's awards and badges include: Silver Star, Bronze star, Purple Heart, Combat infantry badge, Airborne air assault and the special forces tab.
 John participated in numerous battles during his deployments; most famous was the Battle of Shok Valley, which you can read about in the book "No Way Out: A Story of Valor in the Mountains of Afghanistan" by Mitch Weiss and Kevin Maurer.

-Rigo Durazo is the Director of Combatives for Craft International.
+Rigo Durazo is the Director of Combatives for Craft International, and the owner of TACFLOW.
 He is a Guru in SEACA SYSTEMA (South East Asia Combative Arts SYSTEMA), which is a synthesis of Kali systems and several Silat systems.
 He has worked in the global security field for over 20 years.
 He specializes in low signature protection and anti-kidnapping, and has spent a great deal of time as a business liaison into Mexico and Latin America.

 Rigo has developed a program that combines ancient technology fusing with modern weaponry.
 An operator will be able to flow from a firearm to a natural weapon answer (hand) back to a firearm or a bladed weapon.
 He has spent years translating this information to operators including SWAT officers, Secret Service, DEA, Undercover/ Narcotics officers, Human Trafficking Units, Patrol, and Military personnel.